bionitio-team/bionitio-python/README.md

 * 0: The program completed successfully.
 * 1: File I/O error.
 This can occur if at least one of the input FASTA files cannot be opened for reading.
 This can occur because the file does not exist at the specified path, or bionitio does not have permission to read from the file.
 * 2: A command line error occurred.
 This can happen if the user specifies an incorrect command line argument.
 In this circumstance bionitio will also print a usage message to the standard error device (stderr).
-* 3: Input FASTA file is invalid.
-This can occur if bionitio can read an input file but the file format is invalid.

 # Testing